growthcharts/jamesdemo/README.md

 - **JAMES**: the production server at
   <https://james.groeidiagrammen.nl>.
 This should always work, and is
   the default;
-- **localhost**: the local server.
+- **localhost:8080**: the local server.
 For development.
-Works only if you are running the app locally and if the relevant JAMES container is running locally under docker.
+Works only if the JAMES container is running locally under docker.

-Everything within the panel GROEIDIAGRAMMEN is produced by JAMES.
-The middle bar with **Groei** contains interactive controls managed by the JAMES API, in particular by function `james::request_site()`.
-The right hand side figure, with the chart, is responsive to changes made in the middle bar and is also part of JAMES.
+Both the inner control menu and the graphical output are produced by JAMES.
+The inner control menu contains interactive controls managed by the JAMES API, in particular by function `james::request_site()`.
+The output section at the right hand side is responsive to changes made in the control menu.

-For developers: You may request the entire site in your application (as shown here), but it is also possible to just call individual elements, and build the user interaction yourself.

 ## Resources